Aqtogai District, Pavlodar Region: Geographic location

 The area is 9.8 thousand km² (7.69% of the territory of the region).
 It occupies the 5th place in terms of size among the districts of the region.
 Aktogay District is located in the south of the West Siberian Plain, on the left bank of the Irtysh.

 In the north it borders on Irtysh district, in the south - on the rural areas of the cities of Aksu and Ekibastuz, in the west - on Akmola and North Kazakhstan regions, in the east - with Terenkol region and Pavlodar regions along the Irtysh river.

 Climate

 Climate Sharply continental climate.
-The average temperature in January is -17°-19°C, in July - +20°+21°C. Annual amount of atmospheric precipitation - 250-300 mm.
+The average temperature in January is -17°-19 °C, in July - +20°+21 °C. Annual amount of atmospheric precipitation - 250-300 mm.

 Relief and Hydrography

 The relief of the territory is flat (Irtysh plain).
+There are numerous salt lakes, such as Zhamantuz.
 Reserves of natural building materials have been explored in the bowels.
 Minerals: common salt, sands, clays.